 COMPULSIVE OVEREATING is characterized primarily by periods of impulsive or continuous overeating and dieting resulting in recurrent weight gain and loss.
 Compulsive overeaters eventually become addicted to food, losing control over the amounts of food they eat.
 Compulsive overeaters are not always overweight.
 Body weight may vary from normal to mild, moderate, or severe obesity.

 SYMPTOMS OF COMPULSIVE OVEREATING:

-Partial Day treatment program intensfive outpatient program with transitional living.
+Partial Day treatment program intensive outpatient program with transitional living.
 Facility treats eating disorders for adults and adolescents.
+Also treats depression, anxiety, addictions, and trauma for adolescents.
 Provides family and individual therapy, as well as meal planning and nutritional education.

 2121 Cloverfield Blvd,